Where I’ve Been Sleeping: Napcab, Munich Airport

 The Background: I think I will start a new blog.
 The Travel Sagas blog.
 Where people like me can contribute their awful travel sagas in writing.
 This way, rather than boring your friends with the entire story in person, you can just say, “Here’s the link.
 It’s easier if you read it.”

 The last five days have been hell.
 Truly.
 I am not going to bore you with the details.
-(You really don’t want me to tell the entire story.
-Let’s just say it involves a 16-year-old German exchange student, a blizzard, and a missing passport.)
-Somewhere during this saga, I unexpectedly found myself in Munich’s airport, with nine-and-a-half hours to kill between flights.
+You really don’t want me to tell the entire story.
+Let’s just say it involves a Chicago blizzard (snowpocalypse, really), a flight to Frankfurt that never took off, a 16-year-old German exchange student, and a missing passport.
+Somewhere during this saga, I unexpectedly found myself in Munich’s airport, with nine-and-a-half hours to kill before my flight to Dubai.
+During the day!
 I was exhausted.
-So I Google’d “where to sleep in Munich airport” and somehow found out about Napcab.
+I needed sleep.
+So I Google’d “where to sleep in Munich airport” and found out about Napcab, the Munich Airport sleeping pods.
+(The other option I discovered, which is better for a longer sleep, is the Hilton Munich Airport.
+They have an attractive day use/day room rate — more details at the end of this post.)

 So you see that box up there?
 The box in the middle of the airport?
-I slept in that box for two hours the other day.
-Two very peaceful hours.
+I spent two hours in that Napcabs sleep pod in Munich Airport the other day.
+Two very peaceful hours of sleep.
 And although it was a little bit of an odd experience, it was still worth it.

 Napcabs are like those Yo!
 Hotels you’ve read about.
-It’s a tiny little space with a bed and a desk, meant for the exhausted traveler.
-There’s a T1 line for you to get online.
-(Munich Airport does not offer ANY free wireless.
-Not even in the Lufthansa lounge.)
-It comes with mood lighting and mood music, and it’s supposed to come with movies and TV, but I couldn’t get those to work.
-The odd part about the Napcab in the screen you pull down once you’re inside.
-It’s not a 100% perfect fit, so light bleeds in around the edges.
+It’s a tiny little sleep pod space with a bed and a desk, meant for the exhausted traveler.
+There’s a T1 line for you to get online and the Napcab comes with mood lighting and mood music.
+It’s supposed to come with movies and TV, but I couldn’t get those to work.
+The odd part about the Napcab is the screen you pull down once you’re inside.
+It wasn’t a 100% perfect fit during my visit, so light bled in around the edges.
 And when people approach the Napcab from the outside–which the curious are wont to do–you can see their shadows flicker against the wall.
-It’s odd knowing that someone it outside your Napcab, trying to look in.
+It’s odd knowing that someone it outside your sleeping cabin, trying to look in, while you are trying to sleep.
+(If you feel weird about this, then the day rate room at the Hilton Munich Airport is definitely a better option.
+Also, no matter where you sleep, to get the best sleep possible, I highly encourage you to purchase a combination eye mask and earplug kit.
+This is a good one.)

-Here is the view from the other side of the bed.
+Here is the view of the Napcabs Munich Airport sleeping pods from the other side of the bed inside.
 You can see the control center, which handles your music, lighting, and a wake-up alarm if you should so desire.

-I entered my Napcab around 12:40 pm.
+I entered my Napcab in Munich Airport around 12:40 pm.
 I departed around 2:45 pm.
 So two hours of blissful sleep, in the middle of a long journey.
-There’s something to be said for that, even if it was in the middle of the airport.
-And even if I later learned that even if you only use the Napcab for two hours, you have to pay for three.
-(Apparently it’s a three-hour minimum.)
+There’s something to be said for sleeping like that, even if it was in the middle of the airport.
+The Napcabs charge an hourly rate but to the minute.
+Prices have changed since my visit but for the latest Napcab prices in Munich, check their site.

-When you check out, the unit locks behind you and no one can rent it again until it’s been cleaned.
+When you check out, the Napcab sleep pod locks behind you and no one can sleep in it again until it’s been cleaned.

-The Verdict: If you’re in Munich Airport–and exhausted–do it.
-Note that there are only two Napcabs at Gate H32 so you’ll need to be lucky like I was!
+If you’re in Munich Airport–and exhausted and need some sleep–do it.
+Note that there are only four Napcabs at Gate H32 so you’ll need to be lucky like I was!

 Was there a line?
 I would think there would be a ton of people wanting to use this during a long journey!
 I think there is something similar in Heathrow and that one includes a shower.